nasa-raspberry-si/evaluation/docs/cp_template.md

 The following questions should be thought about and addressed somewhere in this document.

-* Describe the mission scenario of where Autonomy (`RASPBERRY-SI` solution or any other solutions developed by the team involved in the `ARROW/COLDTECH` programs) and the `OceanWATERS/OWLAT testbeds` (we will call them and the System under Test--SuT--from now on).
+* Describe the mission scenario of where Autonomy (`RASPBERRY-SI` solution or any other solutions developed by the team involved in the `ARROW/COLDTECH` programs) and the `OceanWATERS/OWLAT testbeds` (we will call them and the System Under Test--SUT--from now on).

 * Please provide more detail about the Autonomy.